renepacchaux/huntington-bank-pavilion/README.md

 ## UX on outdoor Chicago music venue

+"Is it hot out -- is it a nice spot?".
 Music, outdoors, the lake, and favorite listening with friends.
-How would you describe it?
-That bandshell on northerly island?
-Post-sketchy Meigs Field...Hang?
+What if you _know_ it is not all great.
+At what point do you just make it part of the experience?

 ### Time to solution
 Two weeks